wbc3rd/pcb-vision/README.md

 # PCB Computer Vision Project
 ### Overview
-This project implements a computer vision system that utilizes a Faster R-CNN variant to detect and classify electronic components, specifically capacitors, resistors, and integrated circuits (ICs), on printed circuit boards (PCBs).
-It's primary purpose is labeling components and determing whether they are good or defective.
+This project implements a computer vision system that utilizes a Faster R-CNN variant to detect and classify capacitors, resistors, and integrated circuits (ICs), on printed circuit boards (PCBs).
+It's purpose is labeling components and determing whether they are good or defective.

 ### Features
 * Component Detection: Identify capacitors, resistors, and ICs with high accuracy.